GiorgosMandi/ER-Algorithms/README.md

-# LSH-Experiments
+# ER-Experiments

-A Java application for experimenting with the LSH algorithms, MinHash and SuperBit.
-Enables the detection of the best configurations using Grid Search.
+A Java application for experimenting with the Entity Resolution algorithms.
+The implemented algorithms are the following:

-The LSH implementation is based on [java-LSH](https://github.com/tdebatty/java-LSH)
+- LSH
+  - MinHash
+  - SuperBit
+- Token-based Similarity Joins
+  - Allpairs
+  - PPJoin
+  - PartEnum
+- Edit-distance-based Similarity Joins

 ## Build

     mvn package

+## LSH

+Implementations of MinHash and SuperBit, with Singling as the main vectorization technique.
+Enables the detection of the best configurations using Grid Search.
+The LSH implementation is based on java-LSH

-## Run
+### Run

     java -cp target/LSH-Experiments-1.0-SNAPSHOT.jar ai.uoa.gr.experiments.UnigramsExperiment -s /path/to/source -t /path/to/target -gt /path/to/groundTruth